bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 published: false

 ---
-Sta cks on [bitrise.io](https://www.bitrise.io) are generally updated every weekend, but what’s updated depends on the stack.
+Stacks on [bitrise.io](https://www.bitrise.io) are generally updated every weekend, but what’s updated depends on the stack.
 There are stacks where only certain caches are updated and there are stacks which are completely re-built every week.

 ## Xcode stacks